liuhongyao99cs/ano-00/README.md

 # WiKV
-Welcome to WiKV, which overlaps the wireless KV progressive streaming with pacing token decoding to reduce the TTFT and latency in longtext serving.
+Welcome to WiKV, which overlaps the wireless KV progressive streaming with pacing token decoding to reduce the TTFT and latency in long context serving.

 ### Demo-gif: Summary of long gov report
 ![](https://github.com/liuhongyao99cs/WiKV/blob/main/WiKV_report.gif)